nus-cs2103-AY2122S1/ip/README.md

 find | `find KEYWORD` | `find homework` schedule | `schedule` or `schedule DATE` | `schedule` `schedule 2021-09-12` bye | `bye` | ~

+## Acknowledgements
+The GUI was designed with inspiration from Apple's Messages app interace.
+This user guide was written following the structure of [AB3's User Guide](https://se-education.org/addressbook-level3/UserGuide.html).